-The Wings Grief Center, in Homosassa Springs, FL, is a spacious, safe place for any one of any age to receive assistance and education for grief and loneliness.
-Social and holistic programs are provided to anyone.
+Wings Grief Center Homosassa Springs, FL, is a spacious, safe place for any one of any age to receive assistance and education for grief and loneliness and to participate in wellness programs.

 In person and virtual grief support groups, workshops, telephone support and mailings are provided to anyone who is grieving and alone.
 Programs help participants overcome loneliness, share their story with others, strengthen their ability to cope, resocialize in a safe environment and make new friends.